ninoNinkovic/LiveStamps/README.md

 **Using other stamps as values:**

-Other stamps can be used as values.
-The plugin tries to match any defined value with an existing key in the stamp dictionary before injection.
+The plugin tries to match any value that you define with an existing key in the stamp dictionary before injection.
 In the following example to use the "copyright" stamp within "mystamp", set one of the values as "copyright".

 ```json
 "copyright": {